How Much Does PSA Grading Cost? Complete 2026 Pricing Breakdown

 Prices are per card and subject to change.
 Always verify current pricing on PSA's official website before submitting

 The declared value of your card determines the minimum service level.
-A card declared at $1,500 cannot use the Value or Regular tier
+A card declared above $1,500 must use Express ($149) or higher, since Regular caps at $1,500

 PSA may adjust pricing based on submission volume and demand.
 During peak periods, certain tiers may be temporarily unavailable or repriced